vr1e/gulpstrap/README.md

-# Gulp 4, Bootstrap 4, Fontawesome 5 and jQuery
+# Gulp 4, Bootstrap 5, Fontawesome 5 and jQuery

-Use this to startup your project with gulp tasks in a couple of seconds.
+Use this to startup your project using gulp in a couple of seconds.

 ### Installation